MidnightDreamerX17/skill20/Skills/SkillDetails/ClericPotential.md

 Rebuke Undead: Characters of Neutral or Evil alignment may attempt to Rebuke Undead.
 They make a Cleric Potential check, with the difficulty equal to the undead's highest level + 10.
 On a success, the undead are unable to attack the party for as long as the character continues to concentrate on rebuking.
 If the character gets a natural 20, then the undead will also not report anything they see to their masters, but instead, may share information they know about their masters with the party.

 Control Undead: Characters of Evil alignment may attempt to Control Undead.
 They make a Cleric Potential check, with the difficulty equal to the undead's highest level + 20.
 On a success, the undead serve the character for as long as they continue to concentrate on controlling.
 If the character gets a natural 20, then the range of control extends to anywhere within visual range, although it still requires concentration.

+## Learning From Party Members

+Average Gold Cost: 100

+Average Training Time for 1st Skill Level: 6 months

+Access to holy texts, statues, temples, and clerics dedicated to the gods.
+The trainer must have Cleric Potential Level 10.